biopreparat/Ikarus/README.md

 <img width="2095" height="693" alt="1m-woodpecker" src="https://github.com/user-attachments/assets/76882e72-8eab-4327-896d-6e657e085e2b" />

-60 second visual waves in RPS from the first alpha version of the L3 and L7 combined, plus modulated Ikarus-Woodpecker software for stress-testing the layers of ones network infrastructure.
+60 second visual waves in RPS from the first alpha version of the L3 and L7 combined, plus modulated Ikarus-Woodpecker software for stress-testing the layers of ones network infrastructure, delivery visualised from 2vCPUs on ARM infrastructure processing VPS.

-IKW1α : p1/p2
+## Variants of the script:
+- Ikarus-Spitfire [Private]
+- Ikarus-Woodpecker